-Experience the mysterious Northern Lights in Iceland with their ghostly dance in the winter night sky and learn about the science behind the magic
+Experience the mysterious Northern Lights tour in Iceland with their ghostly dance in the winter night sky and learn about the science behind the magic!

-Discover the Secret Lagoon and experience the rugged charm of an Icelandic open air bath, and experience the magical dance of the Northern lights
+Have a rewarding open-air bath at the Secret Lagoon and enjoy the rugged charm of it with unforgettable moments watching the magical dance of the Northern Lights.

 Experience the magic of the Northern Lights on this special extended Northern Lights tour that features our very best coaches and lots of treats

 Come for the Golden Circle and stay for the Northern Lights.
 Join us on this day and night combo tour and discover the essence of Iceland

 Stand and watch in awe as the aurora borealis dance across the sky above